elaysason/Divorce-vs-Married-Couples-Graphical-Analysis/README.md

 Separate analyses for all couples, divorced couples, and married couples are provided.

 ## Statistical Analysis
-The project performs statistical tests to assess the separation between married and divorced couples.
+We performed statistical tests to assess the separation between married and divorced couples.
 It includes Kruskal-Wallis H tests for specific network properties and T-tests for modularity values.

 ## Results
 The code generates various results and visualizations.
 These include: